molson20/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

 For the "BEFORE" metrics, all resources were originally deployed and exposed to the Internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet—aka, there was no use for Private Endpoints.
+The virtual machines had both their network security groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the internet—aka, there was no use for private endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, network security groups were hardened by blocking all traffic except my admin workstation, and all other resources were protected by their built-in firewalls as well as their private endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![(before)-windows-rdp-auth-fail](https://github.com/molson20/Azure-SOC/assets/145723812/4957e225-7c79-48ac-865b-82d12cbf4b56)